iLearn-Lab/NeurIPS25-VTFSL/README.md

 ## Citation
 If you find this repo helpful in your research or work, please cite the following paper.
 ```
-@article{li2025vtfsl,
+@article{li2025vt,
   title={VT-FSL: Bridging Vision and Text with LLMs for Few-Shot Learning},
-      author={Wenhao Li and Qiangchang Wang and Xianjing Meng and Zhibin Wu and Yilong Yin},
+  author={Li, Wenhao and Wang, Qiangchang and Meng, Xianjing and Wu, Zhibin and Yin, Yilong},
   journal={arXiv preprint arXiv:2509.25033},
   year={2025}
 }
 ```